No free lunch theorem: Example

-Any prediction strategy that succeeds for history #2, by predicting a square on day 2 if there is a square on day 1, will fail on history #1, and vice versa.
+Any prediction strategy that succeeds for history #2, by predicting sunny on day 2 if it is sunny on day 1, will fail on history #1, and vice versa.
 If all histories are equally likely, then any prediction strategy will score the same, with the same accuracy rate of 0.5.

 Origin

 Wolpert and Macready give two NFL theorems that are closely related to the folkloric theorem.
 In their paper, they state:

 We have dubbed the associated results NFL theorems because they demonstrate that if an algorithm performs well on a certain class of problems then it necessarily pays for that with degraded performance on the set of all remaining problems.

 The first theorem hypothesizes objective functions that do not change while optimization is in progress, and the second hypothesizes objective functions that may change.